-ARTICLE 10 - UNION STEWARDS, GRIEVANCE COMMITTEE, AND BULLETIN BOARDS

-Section 10.1 Employees within the bargaining unit shall be represented by Stewards in areas of the City employment set forth in Appendix D. The Union shall provide the Human Resources DirectorPersonnel Director or designee with a complete updated list of the Stewards and Grievance Committee Members and their work locations and supervisor.
+ARTICLE 10 - UNION STEWARDS, GRIEVANCE COMMITTEE, AND BULLETIN BOARDS designee with a complete updated list of the Stewards and Grievance Committee Members and their work locations and supervisor.
 The Union shall provide an updated list as changes occur.
-No more than twenty-six seven (267) employees shall be designated as Union Stewards to serve in the combined areas set forth in Appendix D.
+No more than twenty-seven (27) employees shall be designated as Union Stewards to serve in the combined areas set forth in Appendix D.